Duration 14 Days

 Breakfast at the hotel.
 Hotel Check-out and transfer to International airport as per your schedule.

 |START DATE||FINISH DATE||AVAILABILITY||STANDARD PRICE||DELUXE PRICE|

-Everest Base Camp Trek is a moderate trek, can accomplish with the average hikers.
+Everest Base Camp Trek is a moderate trek, can accomplish with the average hiker.
 The hike won't exceed eight hours per day.
-But in someday hike vary from 4-5 hours a day.
+But in someday hikes vary from 4-5 hours a day.
 Some routes might get challenging but proper guidance will make you able to complete the trek.

-Yes, Wi-Fi is accessible on a certain location only.
+Yes, Wi-Fi is accessible in a certain location only.
 Namche, Dingboche, Louche, Gorakshep, and Lukla are the place where you can access Wi-Fi.
 In someplace you will charge for the Wi-Fi access.

 As per your requirement, we can able to arrange a full-time personal cook and assistant on-hand to create the menu and maintain hygiene. or you can have the option to have foods provided by Tea House.
 The menu goes like this

-Breakfast: Tea served in your tent, coffee or hot chocolate, porridge or a grain cereal, toast with spreads, eggs (fried, omelet or boiled) and tomatoes, boiled water.
+Breakfast: Tea served in your tent, coffee or hot chocolate, porridge or a grain cereal, toast with spreads, eggs (fried, omelette or boiled) and tomatoes, boiled water.

 Lunch: Juice, potatoes, cucumber and carrot salad, cheese and gherkins, chapatis, pizza, canned tuna and meats, fresh oranges and bananas, boiled water.